 The World Professional Association of Transgender Health (WPATH) sets the standards of care today for transgender individuals.
-North Memorial Health providers at clinics in Brooklyn Center, Camden and Maple Grove are WPATH-certified and familiar with transgender health issues related to hormones, surgery, lifestyle, and more.
+North Memorial Health providers at clinics in Brooklyn Center and Maple Grove are WPATH-certified and familiar with transgender health issues related to hormones, surgery, lifestyle, and more.

 Transgender men taking exogenous testosterone are more likely to have high levels of cholesterol, hypertension and coronary artery disease so routine screening is important.